alexsavio/aizkolari/README.md

 Alexandre Savio, Manuel Graña - ''Deformation based feature selection for computer aided diagnosis of Alzheimer’s disease'' - Expert Systems with Applications
 (http://dx.doi.org/10.1016/j.eswa.2012.09.009)

+The work done here has been possible thanks to Prof. Manuel Graña and a FPI fellowship from the Government of the Basque Country.

 Thank you very much.